NUMMI: Transforming Fremont Assembly into NUMMI

 Ahead of the reopening of the plant, Toyota sent many of the workers to Toyota's Takaoka plant in Japan to learn the Toyota Production System and actually work for a few days on the assembly line.
 Workers who made the transition identified the emphasis on quality and teamwork by Toyota management as what motivated a change in work ethic.
 Among the cultural changes were the same uniform, parking and cafeterias for all levels of employment in order to promote a team concept, and a no-layoff policy.
 Built-in process quality and employee suggestion programs for continual improvement were other changes.
 Consensus decision-making reached management level, in contrast with the old departmentalization.

-By December 1984 (two years after the closure), the first car, a yellow Chevrolet Nova, rolled off the assembly line.
+By December 1984 (two years after the closure of Fremont Assembly), NUMMI's first car, a yellow Chevrolet Nova, rolled off the assembly line.
 The plant started producing the Toyota Corolla in September 1986.
-Almost right away, the NUMMI factory was producing cars at the same speed as the Japanese factories and Corollas produced at NUMMI were seen as equal in quality to those produced in Japan with a similar number of defects per 100 vehicles.
+Almost right away, the NUMMI factory was producing cars at the same speed as the Japanese factories and Corollas produced at NUMMI were judged to be equal in quality to those produced in Japan with a similar number of defects per 100 vehicles.

-In 1991, Toyota started building the Toyota Hilux (also known as the Toyota Pickup) at NUMMI, allowing the company to completely avoid the chicken tax, a 25 percent tariff on light trucks imposed in 1964.
-The company had been avoiding a big portion of the tax since 1972 by importing the truck as an incomplete chassis cab (which included the entire truck, less the truck bed) which only faced a 4% tariff.
+In 1990, for the 1991 model year, Toyota started building the Toyota Hilux (also known as the Toyota Pickup) at NUMMI, allowing the company to completely avoid the chicken tax, a 25 percent tariff on light trucks imposed in 1964.
+Previously, the company had avoided a large portion of the tariff by importing the truck as an incomplete chassis cab (which included the entire truck, less the truck bed) which only faced a 4% tariff.
 Once in the United States, Toyota Auto Body California (TABC) would produce the truck beds and attach them to the trucks.
 TABC was the first manufacturing investment in the U.S. for Toyota.
-In January 1995, it began producing the Toyota Tacoma pickup truck.
+This tariff loophole was closed in 1980.

 NUMMI did face some financial challenges, with cars costing more to build than at other GM plants and only operating at 58.6% capacity by 1988.
 The plant had not reached break-even by 1991.

+In January 1995, NUMMI began producing the Toyota Tacoma, a pickup truck designed exclusively for the North American market.